Eberhard von Mackensen: Military career

 At the beginning of World War II in September 1939, Mackensen served as the chief of staff of the German 14th Army in the invasion of Poland.
 Later, he was made chief of staff of the 12th Army that fought in the Battle of France.
 On 1 January 1940, he was promoted to lieutenant general and eight months later to General der Kavallerie.
 On 15 January 1941, Mackensen was made commanding general of III Army Corps, part of the 1st Panzer Army in Army Group South.

+Mackensen's forces were the first to reach Kiev at the First Battle of Kiev during the German invasion of the Soviet Union.
 On 27 July 1941, he received the Knight's Cross of the Iron Cross.
-Mackensen's forces were the first to reach Kiev at the First Battle of Kiev during the German invasion of the Soviet Union.
-In November 1942, when General Paul Ewald von Kleist was given the command of Army Group A, Mackensen took up leadership of the 1st Panzer Army in the Third Battle of Kharkov in March 1943.
-For his achievements in the Second Battle of Kharkov, Mackensen was honoured on 26 May 1942 with the oak leaves to his knight's cross, and was promoted to colonel general (Generaloberst) on 6 July 1943.
+For his achievements in the Second Battle of Kharkov, Mackensen was honoured on 26 May 1942 with the oak leaves to his knight's cross.
+In November 1942, when General Paul Ewald von Kleist was given the command of Army Group A, Mackensen took up leadership of the 1st Panzer Army in the Third Battle of Kharkov in March 1943, and was promoted to colonel general (Generaloberst) on 6 July 1943.

 Shortly after his promotion to Generaloberst, Mackensen was transferred to Italy as commander of the 14th Army.
 After the Allies broke through the Winter Line during Operation Diadem, Kesselring fired Mackensen for disobeying orders and the latter retired from active service in the army in the summer of 1944.

-Trial and conviction
+War crime, trial and conviction

-On 24 March 1944, SS members shot and killed 335 Italian civilians in the Ardeatine Caves massacre in retaliation for the deaths of 32 German police troops in a bomb attack.
-This war crime was ordered by Adolf Hitler in consultation with Generaloberst Alfred Jodl and Field Marshal Albert Kesselring.
-Mackensen was at this time commander of the 14th Army and subordinate to Kesselring as well as the superior of Lieutenant-General Kurt Mälzer, military commandant of Rome.
-All three were convicted of war crimes.
+On 24 March 1944, SS members shot and killed 335 Italian civilians in the Ardeatine Caves massacre in retaliation for the deaths of 32 German police troops in a bomb attack by Italian partisans.
+The mass execution of civilians was ordered by Adolf Hitler in consultation with Generaloberst Alfred Jodl and Field Marshal Albert Kesselring.
+Mackensen was at the time commander of the 14th Army and subordinate to Kesselring as well as the superior of Lieutenant-General Kurt Mälzer, military commandant of Rome.
+All three were subsequently convicted of war crimes.

-Following the unconditional surrender of Nazi Germany in 1945 Mackensen became a prisoner of war, and on 30 November 1946 was convicted of war crimes by a British military court in Rome, where he was sentenced to death.
-In mid-1947, his sentence was commuted to 21 years imprisonment.
-He was released on 2 October 1952 after serving five years.
-After his release, Mackensen lived a secluded life in Alt Mühlendorf (now in Warder in Rendsburg-Eckernförde district) near Nortorf in Schleswig-Holstein, West Germany.
+Following the unconditional surrender of Nazi Germany in 1945 Mackensen became a prisoner of war, and on 30 November 1946 he was found guilty of war crimes by a British military court, in Rome, and sentenced to death.
+In mid-1947, his sentence was commuted to a 21-year imprisonment.
+He was released on 2 October 1952, after serving five years.

+Following his release, Mackensen lived a secluded life in Alt Mühlendorf (now in Warder in the Rendsburg-Eckernförde district), near Nortorf in Schleswig-Holstein, West Germany.